mdcf/devicemodel/README.rst

 1. Download and install Sireum by following the instructions at: http://www.sireum.org/download.

 2. Download the `DML in Scala (DMS) project set file <https://github.com/mdcf/devicemodel/blob/master/dms.psf>`__.
-   If you are MDCF team members at GitHub with SSH key installed, you can use the `project set file with write access <https://github.com/mdcf/devicemodel/blob/master/dms.psf>`__ instead.
+   If you are a MDCF team member at GitHub with SSH key installed, you can use the `project set file with write access <https://github.com/mdcf/devicemodel/blob/master/dms.psf>`__ instead.

 3. Launch `Sireum Development Environment (DE) <http://www.sireum.org/features>`__::